pylatex/im880b/README.md

 # Compiling

-The following table shows the files to be included on your IDE's proyect, depending on the compilation target (preferently defined in `globaldefs.h`).
+The following table shows the files to be included on your IDE's project, depending on the compilation target (preferently defined in `globaldefs.h`).
 In general, the whole `*.c` files should be included for compilation but if some of them ends in `_win` or `_pic8` means for a special implementation for the platform, so just only one of them should be compiled.
 Every `*.c` included will call their needed headers.

 | File              | Description                     |  WIN  |  PIC  |
 | ---               |     ---                         | :---: | :---: |